Arianee/docs/docs/ArianeeDecentralized.md

-*   The **Brand Data Hub**: A web Certificate Management Platform for Brands to create and manage certificates.
+*   The **Brand Data Hub**: a web Certificate Management Platform for Brands to create and manage certificates.
 Each Brand Data Hub is dedicated to one Brand only.
-*   The **Arianee .Wallet application** is a mobile application available on the App Store and Google Play for owners to claim and manage their certificates.
+*   The **.Wallet application by Arianee** is a mobile application available on the App Store and Google Play for owners to claim and manage their certificates.
 The application let the owner import or use a newly created POA Network address to manage his/her certificates.

 <a href="https://apps.apple.com/ch/app/arianee-wallet/id1435782507" target="_blank"><img src="../img/appstore.svg" alt="drawing" width="200"/></a>
 <a href="https://play.google.com/store/apps/details?id=com.arianee.wallet&hl=ln" target="_blank"><img src="../img/googleplay.svg" alt="drawing" width="200"/></a>